rugg2/rugg2.github.io/index.md

-My name is Romain Guion, and I am heading an engineering and data science department at a startup called Vortexa.
-I previously worked as a data scientist with an entertainment LA-based startup called Pluto TV and with an AI-driven transportation startup called Padam.
+My name is Romain Guion, and I am heading an engineering and data science department at a London-based startup called Vortexa.
+I previously worked as a data scientist with an entertainment Los Angeles-based startup called Pluto TV and with an AI-driven transportation startup called Padam.
 Prior to that I worked for 4 years in the healthcare industry as a consultant, project leader and scientist.
 I also briefly worked as a M&A analyst in the energy industry and as a rocket scientist.

 I am also a graduate from the University of Cambridge, and I hold a MSc in Math and Physics from Ecole Centrale Paris.
 The maths covered advanced statistical learning, discete-time stochastic processes, optimization, signal processing, financial mathematics, as well as a range of linear algebra, analysis and topology topics.

 Although Data Science is mainly about critical thinking, people like to talk about tools, so here it is:
 - What I use most commonly: Python (NumPy, Pandas, Matplotlib / Seaborn / Plotly, SciKit Learn etc.), Matlab, Excel, and SQL.
-- I am also comfortable working with R, other Python libraries (PySpark, Keras, TensorFlow, SciPy, Spacy, NLTK), and other programming languages and software such as Tableau.
+- I am also comfortable working with Scala, R, other Python libraries (PySpark, Keras, TensorFlow, SciPy, Spacy, NLTK), and other programming languages and software such as Tableau.

 **All my professional work is confidential.** [My LinkedIn](https://www.linkedin.com/in/romain-guion-32450031/) captures my professional journey.
 Until now, I never took the time to capture my side projects, so work in progress, and suggestions welcomed!